alandler/alandler.github.io/about.markdown

 <p>Apart from hours of debugging and scouring documentation for new frontend tools I
-run for the MIT varsity track and field team, play club soccer, and do a couple other fun clubs like the Undergraduate Association Sustainability Subcommmittee and Hawaii Club... even though I'm from Connecticut. </p>
+run for the MIT varsity track and field team, play club soccer, and do a couple other fun clubs like the Undergraduate Association Sustainability Subcommmittee and Hawaii Club (#Webmaster also wow do I need to revamp that website...
+I've learned so much)... even though I'm from Connecticut. </p>

 <h3>PROJECTS</h3>